SV-ROS/kinect/README.md

 This repo contains the following ROS packages
  - Package kinect               - Provides launchers for gazebo Simulation
- - Package kinect_challenge     - Provides Nodes for interaction with the Microsoft Benchmark App, and nodes and launchers to run the mapping and navigation phases
+ - Package kinect_challenge     - Provides Nodes for interaction with the Microsoft Benchmark App, and nodes and launchers to run the mapping, waypoint creation and navigation phases

 ## kinect:  Simulation and navigation in gazebo